languidphoton/ralts/README.md

 ### Themes, themes, themes...
 [Obsidian](https://obsidian.md) has a huge theme collection, the screenshots above are the 'Dracula' theme, this is the default Obsidian light theme.

-It's also infinitely configurable, so you're bound to find something you like.
+It's also extensively configurable, so you're bound to find something you like.
 If you find one that works better for 'First Contact', please share it!
 ![default light theme](assets/default_theme.png)

 ## I'm sold, gimme!